adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 Email and direct message reports will be kept confidential.

-In situations on Discord where the issue is particularly egregious, possibly illegal, requires immediate action, or violates the Discord terms of service, you should also report the message directly to [Discord](https://discord.com/safety).
+In situations on Discord where the issue is particularly offensive, possibly illegal, requires immediate action, or violates the Discord terms of service, you should also report the message directly to [Discord](https://discord.com/safety).